 As of the date of this prospectus, we have not allocated any specific portion of the net proceeds from this offering for any particular purpose.
-We intend to use the net proceeds from this offering for general corporate purposes, including working capital, the construction of Building 6, capital expenditures and potential acquisitions of complementary businesses, technologies or other assets.
+We anticipate using the net proceeds from this offering for general corporate purposes, including working capital, capital expenditures and potential acquisitions of complementary businesses, technologies or other assets.